jahirfiquitiva/jahir.dev/README.md

 ## Cloning / Forking

 Please review the [license](https://github.com/jahirfiquitiva/jahir.dev/blob/main/LICENSE), do not copy it directly, remove all of my personal information (resume, blog posts, images, etc.) and change the styling and colors to match your personal brand.
-You are free to use this code as inspiration or learning reference but this is not a template.
+You are free to use this code as inspiration or learning reference but this is not really intended to be a template.

 ## Previous versions